arismelachroinos/lscript/README.txt

 	wlan0mon
 	(not wlan1 wlan2 etc)
 2)you should be a root user to run the script
-3)you should contact me if something doesnt work (fb link is on the top) 4)you should contact me if you want a featureto be added (fb link is on the top)
+3)you should contact me if something doesnt work (Write it on the "issues" tab at the top) 4)you should contact me if you want a feature to be added (Write it on the "issues" tab at the top)